 This describes the way in which an annuity income can increase each year - you may choose to have no increase (level annuity) or increase your annuity each year at a fixed rate (say 3% per year) or in line with the change in a measure of inflation, such as the Retail Prices Index (RPI) for example.

 Your estate is the name for everything you own, including your home, possessions and any savings or investments.

 The Financial Conduct Authority - the UK's financial regulator set up by the government to regulate financial services and protect your rights.
 This means they set standards that financial services firms have to meet and take action if they don't.

 Also known as a defined benefit scheme.
 With this type of pension, the amount of retirement income an employee gets is set in advance.
-The amount of income you get is based on the number of years you have been a member of the scheme and your salary.
+The amount of income they get is usually based on the number of years they have been a member of the scheme, an accrual rate and their earnings.

 An annuity income is payable for as long as the annuitant - the person receiving the annuity - lives.
-If they die soon after purchasing an annuity, they may feel that they won't have had the best value.
-They can therefore choose a guarantee period (typically 5 or 10 years), which means that, if they die within that guarantee period, the annuity will continue to be paid for the remainder of that period.
-Annuitants can nominate anyone to receive the income from their guarantee period, either directly to the annuity provider or through their will.
+They can choose a guarantee period (anything up to 30 years), which means that, if they die within that guarantee period, the annuity will continue to be paid for the remainder of that period.
+Annuitants can nominate anyone to receive the income from their guarantee period.

 In 2005, the Inland Revenue and Her Majesty's Customs and Excise merged to form Her Majesty's Revenue & Customs.